Networking

 1. Learn From Others With Similar Goals

 Networking is an opportunity to save time.
-When you get together with other small business owners, you're able to exchange ideas.
-This leads to something invaluable: learning.
+When you get together with other small business owners, you're able to exchange ideas on everything from choosing a new POS management system to finding a good photographer for product photos.

 Formal networking groups often offer a regular meetup where there's time to mingle, a presentation and then more time for networking.
 You'll learn from an expert with experience but also connect with others in your community.
 Share your pain points and solutions, and others will, too!